 Fun fact: Did you know that there are around two thousand islands in oceans in the world?
 That's not including islands in other water bodies such as lakes!

 Boracay Island is the most popular beach destination in the Philippines, and once you set foot on the island you can find that it’s quite cheap by international standards.
-While Boracay Island doesn’t really have any cultural sights, it's still a favourite place for budget travelers to visit because of its beautiful beaches and affordable prices.
+While Boracay Island doesn’t really have any cultural sights, it's still a favourite place for budget travellers to visit because of its beautiful beaches and affordable prices.

 In comparison to other islands in Asia such as Bali or Phuket, Boracay Island is more of a low to mid-range cost island destination.
 The demand for hotels in peak season (January to April) is high so even a basic hotel can charge up to $30 or higher, however, there are hostels which can knockdown the price considerably.
 The cheapest hotels and restaurants are in the Boat Station 3 area, while it can get expensive up north in Boat station 1 area with the top notch hotels.